 Teriyaki salmon with rice and vegetables is a delicious full meal that includes salmon cooked with the teriyaki technique and is accompanied by Japanese rice and green vegetables of your choice (we love matching it with green beans with sesame sauce).

-The salmon is very flavorful and juicy and it is one of the best ways, in terms of taste and flavors, to cook it.
+The salmon is very flavorful and juicy and it is one of the best ways, in terms of taste and flavor, to cook it.
 Considering the huge availability of salmon in Finland country and our love for Japanese food, this teriyaki salmon with rice and vegetables is a pretty common dish on our table.
-Once you taste, you will understand why!
+Once you taste it, you will understand why!

 For this recipe, it’s important to separate the ingredients for the teriyaki seasoning and the ones for cooking the salmon.
 Let’s start with the teriyaki mix.
 It only needs four ingredients: